 All things considered, we believe the best mattress for stomach sleepers is the Luxi.
 While this position will find the Luxi most comfortable, people who constantly switch positions will also enjoy this adjustable design.
 With three possible firmness levels, it's one of the most customisable mattress you can buy online.
 You can change out three foam layers for a medium, medium-firm, or firm feel.
 Each foam is different—latex, memory foam, and poly foam—to give the ultimate custom feel.
 Plus, each side can be individually adjusted.
 A perfect feature for partners.
 Because no one should compromise on a good night's sleep.

 Due to the adjustable firmness levels, the Luxi works for a variety of sleeping positions.
-(Hint: scroll down to see the other category Luxi won).
 However, the special memory foam layer makes it ideal for stomach sleepers.
 This layer is unique to Luxi and lets the foam compress under light weight.
 For stomach sleepers, that means less pressure on your knees and chest but enough support for your back and neck.